Updated 4 September 2019

 Starting in February 2019, changes to Oracle’s Java support practices prevent access to critical security fixes on all but the most recent version of Oracle Java without an extended support contract.
 While this strategy aligns with the global trend toward cloud-based applications, it introduces change for products such as Blackboard Learn that has the option of shipped software installed and maintained by end users.

-For Learn SaaS environments, OpenJDK updates will be incorporated into the standard SaaS version update lifecycle.
-For self-hosted and Managing Hosting environments where the supported Java version is specific to a particular release, Blackboard has entered into an extended support agreement with Oracle on behalf of these Learn clients.
+For self-hosted and Managing Hosting environments where the supported Java version is specific to a particular release, Blackboard has entered into an extended support agreement with Oracle on behalf of these Learn clients on Learn 9.1 Q2 2019 releases and prior.
+For Learn SaaS environments and for Learn 9.1 Q4 2019 and newer, we are transitioning to Java support provided by AWS.